 As a treatment for epilepsy, keto has incredibly high rate of success — but it doesn't come easy.
 For starters, the diet is strict.

-"On a true ketogenic diet, you get 8 grams of carbs per day," says Dr. Joshi.
+"On a true ketogenic diet, you get about 8 grams of carbs per day," says Oliver.
 "For perspective, there's about 21 grams of carbs in one slice of bread.
 There's 1 gram of carbs in about 5 blueberries."